riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 meteor add customertracker:list
 {% endhighlight %}

+Sweet, that was easy, onto the next package!

 ##Creating the add package
 OK, our last package... once we get this sucker finished off, we'll be completely package based.

 As you can probably guess from the name, this package will handle our add functionality.
-So let's get at it!

 ###Implementation
-Yup, you guessed it, time to create some directories and files.
+Yup, that's right, time to create some directories and files.

 #####Terminal
 {% highlight Bash %}